Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Here, make sure the option Open Xbox Game Bar when using this button on a controller is turned off.

 - Next, head to Apps followed by Apps & features.

 - Type Xbox inside the search bar and click Advanced options from the three-dotted menu next to Xbox Game Bar.

 - Here, set the background apps permissions to Never and hit the Terminate button located under the Terminate section.

 Was this guide helpful for you?
 Don’t hesitate to tell us in the comments section below.
-Furthermore, if you have other solutions in mind feel free to share them with us.
+Furthermore, if you have other solutions, feel free to share them with us.
 Thanks for reading!